badabam/zsh-setup/README.md

 Good luck!

 **Copy each command and paste it into the Terminal.
-Run it by pressing `Enter`**
+Run it by pressing `Enter`.**

-_If a command does not work and you can't fix the problem, continue with the next command_
+**If a command does not work and you can't fix the problem, continue with the next command**

 ## Install Homebrew and Command Line Tools